Writings by Sandra Harrison including poetry, essays, fiction, non-fiction; children's literatire.

 First play I went to see as a teen was Fiddler on the Roof and I was hooked.
 Continued to go to live theatre during my college years including Yale Repertory Theatre in New Haven as well as student productions of Southern Connecticut College… Continue Reading “History Behind the Curtain: Broadway Theatre”

 Mark Twain once said that there were three kinds of lies: Lies, more lies and statistics.
-Our new President is an outright liar.
-He doesn’t remember what he Tweets or says on camera.
-He twists facts and has a bunch of paid mouths that continue… Continue Reading “Lying Has Become Presidential”
+President Trump is an outright liar.
+He doesn’t even remember what he says and posts online.
+He twists facts and has a bunch of paid talking heads that… Continue Reading “Lying Has Become Presidential”

 Paper “Discontentment” was originally written in 1972 when I was in high school.
 I did make some corrections, put drawings in text and updated the method for showing references within the text: Cavemen had clubs & tools; we have bombs & machines.
 The Chinese… Continue Reading “Discontentment: Art 1972”